Identification enhanced generalised linear model estimation with nonignorable missing outcomes: Discussion

-The proposed FI method can be replaced using multiple imputation (MI), which is a popular method for missing data analysis \citep{rubin1978multiple}.
-Rubin's variance formula eases the complicated calculation of the asymptotic variance of estimators.
-However, the congeniality condition requires further discussion to guarantee the applicability of the Rubin's variance formula, which forms the scope of future work.
+The proposed FI method can be replaced by multiple imputation, which is a popular method of missing data analysis \citep{rubin1978multiple}.
+Rubin's variance formula simplifies the calculation of the asymptotic variance of estimators.
+However, the congeniality condition requires further discussion to guarantee the applicability of Rubin's variance formula, which represents scope of future work.